masajinobe-ef/pfx-workshop/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the GPL-3.0 license.